dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

 <tr class="even">
 <td><p>d2:countIfCondition</p></td>
 <td><p>(dataElement, condition)</p></td>
 <td><p>Useful only for enrollment program indicators.
 Counts the number of data values that matches the given condition criteria for the given program stage and data element in the course of the enrollment.
 The argument data element is supplied with the #{programStage.dataElement} syntax.
-The condition is supplied as a expression in single quotes, for example '&lt;10' if only the values less than 10 should be counted.</p></td>
+The condition is supplied as an expression in single quotes, for example '&lt;10' if only the values less than 10 should be counted.</p></td>
 </tr>
 <tr class="odd">
 <td><p>if</p></td>